|Louisiana Horse Rescue

 |Rescue Me ID: 14-11-22-00128Garnet (female)|

 Garnet is a 14-15yr mare who was salvaged from a slaughter auction in 2004-5.
 Since then she has been living on pasture on a coastal Louisiana ranch.
-The owner has not done much for her in the way of care, but she and the other mare I am posting (Ginger) have managed ok.
-The owner is now wanting to get rid of them.
-My role here is that I am a trainer/hoofcare provider who has been visiting the property since 2010.
-I don't want to see these horses brought to general auctions as they would have little chance in finding loving homes.
-Garnet is in good health except for seasonal skin irritation and scarring caused by rain scald and biting insects.
-The intense summers (bugs, rains, heat) are beginning to tax these mares.
+Their owner is now needing to find homes for them.
+My role is that I am a trainer/hoofcare provider who has been visiting the property since 2010.
+I don't want to see these horses brought to general auctions as they would have little chance in going to loving homes- neither are trained to ride.
+Garnet is in good health except for seasonal skin irritation caused by rain and insects.
+The intense summers (bugs, rains, heat) are beginning to tax these mares and I am moving and no longer able to visit the property to look in on them.
 Garnet is a very sweet and beautiful mare who could be an excellent pasture buddy or auntie mare for younger horses.
 She is hardy and even-keeled.
 I can handle her safely but she is not trained to ride, and is shy around people so will require someone with some experience and patience with horses.
 Please contact me for more information if you may be interested or know someone who can help me.
 Bless you and thank you.
 (Less)

 St. Mary Parish Patterson, LA MAP IT!